 Do You Remember How You Learned to Walk?

 Do you remember how you learned to walk when you were a toddler?
-I believe no one could ever remember how one learned to walk when he/she was a toddler.
-I couldn’t remember a thing or two of it even if I tried to think hard.
+I believe no one could ever remember how one learned to walk when one was a toddler.
+I couldn’t recall anything even if I tried to think hard.
 According to an article in American Baby Magazine, February 2000, p.36 entitled Total Recall, a baby’s long term memory can be for as long as twenty-four hours at six weeks old and up to four months time at sixteen months old.
-When I took a ride in the time machine, I could only go back to as far as when I was about the age of 3-4.
-Anything before that was like a blank piece of paper; the blank could only be filled in by the memories of our loved ones who watched us grow.
+Perhaps that explained why I couldn’t remember anything which happened before the age of 4.
+Anything before appeared like a piece of blank paper – the details, which could only be filled by the memories of my loved ones who have watched me grow.

-The inability to remember how one learned to walk could be a very important reason why some gave up so readily when they faced with challenges in life.
-Had they remembered the time when they were learning to walk, they would not be so ready to give up without a fight.
+The inability to remember how one learned to walk could be the key reason why we would give up so readily when we faced with challenges in life sometimes.
+Should we remember the time when we were learning to walk, we would not be so ready to give up without a fight.

-If you would allow me, please moves back in time with me to about one year ago when my twin nephews were learning to walk.
-Even before they learned to walk, they had to learn to fall on their bums while trying to stand up on their own legs.
-Most time when they tried to stand up, they fell.
-Sometimes they cried when falling down hurt.
-The other times they learned to giggle and to laugh at themselves.
-It might take them a while to want to stand up again after they fell, however, they never waited too long to give it another shot.
+If you would allow me, please travelled back in time with me to about one year ago when my twin nephews were learning to walk.
+Even before they learned to walk, they have to learn to fall on their bums while making the effort to stand up; most of the time they fell when they tried to stand up.
+Sometimes they cried when they fell.
+The other times they giggled and laughed at themselves.
+At times, it took them a while to try to stand up again.
+However, it was never long before they would give it another shot at standing up.

-The question is, if everyone has been through this stage, shouldn’t we have this same determination to rise up every time we fall too?
-I believe everyone has this determination - when we remember how we had stood up every time we fell.
+Have you ever wonder, “If everyone has been through this stage, shouldn’t we have this same determination to rise up every time we fall too?”
+I believe we would have this determination – when we remember how we had once stood up every time we fell.

 One may say, “they had all the encouragement and cheering when they were taking those steps.”
 I do not deny the fact that we were giving them a lot of encouragement and cheering along the way.
 However, they had to be the one who wanted to keep on trying even after endless falls.
-What did they know about falling?
-Nothing?
-Maybe they knew much more about falling than you and I because - they knew nothing about falling to begin with?
-They did not think too much of people laughing at them or teasing them or no one supporting them; in other words, they did not find reasons to justify their fall.
-They just knew they can walk when they kept on trying.
-All the other reasons were not important anymore.
+They weren’t too bothered by people laughing or teasing them or no one supporting them; they even learned to laugh at themselves.
+And I do believe that they never once doubted if they would ever learn to walk.
+They just kept on trying, trying, and trying.
+And eventually they learned to walk.
+Next?
+Running.

 Great post!
 It doesn’t matter how much cheering or help one gets — you have to do the hardest part yourself.
 No one can do these things for you.
 As much as a parent would love their child to walk, they can only support their efforts.
 Determination is key, and if you keep at it, you will succeed!